wenjing-fang/MLOps_group/README.md

 ### tests
 The `tests/` folder includes unit tests written using Python's built-in `unittest` framework.
 These tests ensure the core machine learning logic and utility functions are working correctly.
 - **`test_functions.py`** contains tests for data preprocessing and evaluation functions defined in `ml/functions.py`.
 It validates:
-  - That target encoding is correctly applied (`deposit` column).
   - That user input is preprocessed without label leakage.
   - That data is correctly split into training and test sets.
   - That model evaluation metrics return expected data types (e.g., F1 score, precision).
 - **`test_models.py`** verifies model selection and training routines in `ml/models.py`.
 Key aspects tested include:
   - Correct instantiation of models (`LogisticRegression`, `RandomForestClassifier`, `SVC`) via the `get_model()` function.
   - Error handling for unsupported model names.
-  - Training validation via the presence of a `predict` method in trained models.
 - **Usage**: to run all unit tests:
   ```bash
    python -m unittest discover -s tests